Shahjalal7311/system_design/README5.md

 Domain Name System (DNS) is the phonebook of the Internet.
 Humans access information online through domain names, like exmaple.com or espn.com.
 Web browsers interact through Internet Protocol (IP) addresses.
 DNS translates domain names to IP addresses so browsers can load Internet resources.dns work in 53 port.

+Load balancing is the practice of distributing traffic across more than one server to improve performance and availability.
+Organizations use different forms of load balancing to speed up both websites and private networks.
+Without load balancing, most Internet applications and websites would not handle traffic effectively or function correctly.

 For Example, Every device connected to the Internet has a unique IP address which other machines use to find the device.
 DNS servers eliminate the need for humans to memorize IP addresses such as 192.168.1.1.

 For more details about dns (DNS)[https://www.cloudflare.com/en-gb/learning/dns/what-is-dns/]